 Post in 2016

-Viking Therapeutics, Inc. is a clinical-stage biopharmaceutical company headquartered in San Diego, California, focusing on the development of innovative therapies for metabolic and endocrine disorders.
-The company’s lead drug candidate, VK2809, is an orally available selective agonist of the thyroid hormone receptor beta and is currently undergoing Phase 2b clinical trials for the treatment of non-alcoholic steatohepatitis.
-Additionally, Viking is advancing VK5211, a non-steroidal selective androgen receptor modulator in Phase II trials aimed at patients recovering from hip fracture surgery.
-Other notable candidates in development include VK0612, a drug for type 2 diabetes, and VK0214, another selective agonist targeting X-linked adrenoleukodystrophy.
-Founded in 2012, Viking Therapeutics is dedicated to improving patient outcomes through its specialized research and development efforts in metabolic disorders.
+Viking Therapeutics, Inc. is a clinical-stage biopharmaceutical company headquartered in San Diego, California, that develops innovative therapies for metabolic and endocrine disorders.
+Its lead drug candidate, VK2809, is an orally available selective agonist of the thyroid hormone receptor beta, currently undergoing Phase 2b clinical trials for the treatment of non-alcoholic steatohepatitis.
+Another key candidate, VK5211, is a non-steroidal selective androgen receptor modulator being tested in Phase II trials to aid recovery from non-elective hip fracture surgery.
+Additionally, the company is advancing VK0612, a drug candidate for type 2 diabetes, and VK0214, targeted for X-linked adrenoleukodystrophy.
+Viking Therapeutics emphasizes the development of first-in-class and best-in-class therapies, leveraging its expertise in metabolism to address significant unmet medical needs.

 Ritter Pharmaceuticals